Code-Institute-Submissions/Sonicbasedrop-ms1-core-athletics_OctResub/README.md

 ### Design

 #### Colour Scheme
-The four main colours used are redish #F85E5E, Blue #276dbd, Gray #696666 and White #fff.
+The four main colours used are shade of Red #F85E5E, shade of Blue #276dbd, Gray #696666 and White #fff.

 #### Typography